Instant Pot Refried Beans

 Friends, I have been MISSING OUT!

 Refried beans are delicious. <—Do I really need to tell you that?
 Am I the only one who has been in a black bean bubble?
 You also don’t need to go out to dinner to enjoy them.
-This is Instant Pot Refried Beans recipe is a snap to make at home, AND they are much much healthier for you than any refried beans you’ll find in a restaurant.
+This Instant Pot Refried Beans recipe is a snap to make at home, AND they are much much healthier for you than any refried beans you’ll find in a restaurant.

 As written, these refried beans are vegan, but if you prefer to make Instant Pot Refried Beans with bacon as many restaurants do, I have a suggestion for you there too.

-This Instant Pot Refried Beans recipe was inspired by my Instant Pot Black Beans, which are so simple and tasty, they’ve inspired a number of you to ditch canned beans altogether.
+This Instant Pot Refried Beans recipe was inspired by my Instant Pot Black Beans, which are so simple and tasty, they’ve convinced a number of you to ditch canned beans altogether.
 I won’t be surprised if these Instant Pot Refried Beans have similar results.
 They are just as easy and tasty!

 How to Make the Best Instant Pot Refried Beans